LuqmanTamim/CoderCoBootcamp/Terraform/REAME.md

 - ``` terraform validate ``` checks if code is using correct variables and if the variables are correct. i.e have you used boolean in the correct way
 - ``` terraform plan ``` used to indicate changes needed to config compared with the current infrastructure.
 Good to run often

-2. external: third party tools for testing checking
+2. external check: third party tools for testing checking

+##### Automated testing

+1. Bash script
+2. Terratest